A detailed look on actions on Hochschild complexes especially the degree $1$ co-product and actions on loop spaces: Preliminary Remarks and Notations

-\item In \cite{hoch1,hoch2}, we will used the notation $k$ for the coefficients thinking about fields.
+In \cite{hoch1,hoch2}, we used the notation $k$ for the coefficients thinking about fields.
 This made life easier, due to the K\"unneth formula.
 However, we can take $\Z$ coefficients throughout.
 In order to not confuse with the references, we set $k=\Z$.
 This also conforms to the notation of \cite{Loday}.

-\item In \cite[Assumption 4.1.2]{hoch2} commutativity was assumed.
-This is not necessary.
+In \cite{hoch2} commutativity of $A$ was assumed, see Assumption 4.1.2 of {\em loc.\ cit.}.
+This is not necessary as had been announced and detailed in several talks and discussions over the years.
+Here we write out the proof.
 Indeed all the needed equations, cf.\ \cite[Remark 4.2]{hoch2} hold for any Frobenius algebra.
-This follows directly from the well--definedness of 2d Open Topological Field Theory (OTFT) or a direct verification by calculation which is done in \S\ref{OTFT}.
-This has been announced and detailed in several talks and discussions over the years, but we take the chance to spell this out here.
+This follows from a direct verification by calculation, which is done in \S\ref{OTFTpar} and the resulting expression is \eqref{asscoreq}.
+With hindsight, it also follows from the well--definedness of 2d Open Topological Field Theory (OTFT) and the equivalence of OTFTs with Frobenius algebras, see Remark \ref{OTFTrmk}.